Vitalino Morandini: Investigation and arrest

-Initially, local authorities focused on a cattle thief named Vincenzo Volsi, but turned their attention to Vitalino Morandini after receiving a tip from his aunt in which she claimed that on the night the Breno family was murdered, her nephew seemed unusually restless and agitated.
-His girlfriend, Franca Camanini, also reported that Morandini started exhitibing strange behavior such as growing fearful of the color red and ordering her to remove any red-colored objects from her house.
+Initially, local authorities focused on a cattle thief named Vincenzo Volsi, but they turned their attention to Vitalino Morandini after receiving a tip from his aunt in which she claimed that on the night the Breno family was murdered, her nephew seemed unusually restless and agitated.
+His girlfriend, Franca Camanini, also reported that Morandini started exhibiting strange behavior such as growing fearful of the color red and ordering her to remove any red-colored objects from her house.
 A scarf found at the crime scene was established to belong to Morandini, who was arrested on 8 March.

 While searching his home on Montonale Street in Pontoglio, investigators found several souvenirs taken from some of the crime scenes: these included his cousin Giovanni's umbrella; a sweater belonging to the Oberti spouses and some photos linked to the Adrara San Martino massacre.
 Initially, Morandini claimed that he was solely responsible for the Breno family murder, but eventually admitted guilt in the other killings as well.
 He was also suspected in the death of his aunt, Pasqua Elisabetta Bresciani, who died in April 1947 in what were deemed to be "suspicious circumstances", but was never charged in that case.

 It was initially suspected that Morandini might have had accomplices in some of his crimes, as a witness supposedly claimed that she had seen him in the company of one or possibly two individuals on the night of the Pontoglio massacre.
 This claim was dismissed by investigators, who insisted that Morandini was the sole killer.